How Mitogen Works¶

 the handles inherited during process creation.

-Even without IO redirection, something must replace stdin
+Even without IO redirection, something must replace stdin and stdout,

 otherwise it is possible for the stream used for communication between parent